Here’s a question that still haunts many – “Is cold calling still effective?”

 Script 4:

 You: Hey Mary!
 Congratulations on your promotion!
 I found out about your achievement on LinkedIn and was happy to see your post.
 I also noticed that you would greatly benefit from our XYZ product and increase revenue on your end.
-Let me know if you’re interested in getting a demo or free trial.
+Let me know if you’re interested in getting a demo or a free trial.
 We’d love to have you on our list of accomplished customers, which includes A, B, and C companies in your industry.

-The selling point of the above script is the attention to detail.
+The selling point of the above script is attention to detail.
 You know they recently accomplished something, and you know what can make that better.
 Mentioning customer names of companies within the same industry adds social proof.
 The best part is that you know when to stop.
 However, ingratiation can cause more harm than good if you overdo it and seem pushy or distasteful.

-3. Researching Before Calling
+3. Researching before calling

-A prospect’s company website can give you the perfect conversation starter.
+A prospective company website can give you the perfect conversation starter.
 It can help you gauge their company’s needs and offerings.
 If you can spot areas of improvement that your product can help with, you can even personalize your offer.
 For instance, follow this script to effortlessly sell to a prospect.

 Script 5:

-Mary: Yeah, we don’t have the funds for many of the tools in the market and, I don’t think it’s of any significance.
+Mary: Yeah, we don’t have the funds for many of the tools in the market, and I don’t think it’s of any significance.

 You: I understand.
-What if I told you that there was an inexpensive and increasingly important option?
+What if I told you that there’s a cost-effective and increasingly important option?

 Mary: Okay, tell me more about it.